Mom-focused content startup Motherly raises $5.4M as it expands into commerce – TechCrunch

 The Series A funding was led by 8VC, with participation from Founders Fund, Muse Capital, AET and AmplifyHer Ventures.

-“We’re long on millennial moms, and Motherly has demonstrated a unique ability to be at the center of this hyper-engaged market already,” Amplifyher’s Meghan Cross told me via email.
+“We’re long on millennial moms, and Motherly has demonstrated a unique ability to be at the center of this hyper-engaged market already,” AmplifyHer’s Meghan Cross told me via email.
 “Its content has organically sparked a vibrant conversation, and commerce is the logical extension.”

-Koziol, meanwhile, said that Motherly was able to build this audience with “virtually” no audience spend.
-That sounds particularly difficult given all the other parenting- and motherhood-themed content already online, but Koziol said that she and Tenety (a former Washington Post editor) are both millennial mothers themselves, and they realized that “in media brands across the board, motherhood was treated as cartoonish … everything was very baby-centered.”
+Koziol, meanwhile, said that Motherly was able to build this audience with “virtually” no marketing spend.
+That sounds particularly difficult given all the other parenting and motherhood-themed content already online, but Koziol said that she and Tenety (a former Washington Post editor) are both millennial mothers themselves, and they realized that “in media brands across the board, motherhood was treated as cartoonish … everything was very baby-centered.”

 She argued Motherly has succeeded so far because it’s aimed at a more educated and more diverse group of women, who are more likely to continue working after they have children.